Kimpton22/Tutorials-And-Guides/PyFlow/README.md

 pyflow progress
    ```

 Scheme of performed jobs.
-Part 1 will be performed when generated molecules.
+Part 1 will be performed when generating molecules.
 <img width="1161" alt="workflow" src="https://github.com/Kimpton22/Tutorials-And-Guides/assets/100699955/0fe723f7-a8d0-492c-a831-ea51a9d07731">

 If need to change jobs type, edit the config file.
 Details on the keywords on PyFlow GitHub: https://github.com/kuriba/PyFlow